 In August 2016, the FASB issued ASU No. 2016-15 "Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments."
 ASU 2016-15 provides cash flow statement classification guidance for certain transactions including how the predominance principle should be applied when cash receipts and cash payments have aspects of more than one class of cash flows.
 The amendments are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
 Early adoption is permitted, including adoption in an interim period.
-The Company has assessed ASU 2016-15 and does not expect a significant impact on its accounting and disclosures.
+ASU 2016-15 did not have a significant impact on the Company's accounting and disclosures.

 In November 2016, the FASB issued ASU No. 2016-18 "Statement of Cash Flows (Topic 230) - Restricted Cash."
 ASU 2016-18 provides amendments to cash flow statement classification and presentation to explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 The amendments are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
 Early adoption is permitted, including adoption in an interim period.
 The amendments should be applied using a retrospective transition method to each period presented.
-The Company has assessed ASU 2016-18 and does not expect a significant impact on its accounting and disclosures.
+ASU 2016-18 did not have a significant impact on the Company's accounting and disclosures.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2018 and 2017 (Amounts in thousands, except share and per share data)
+For the years ended December 31, 2019 and 2018 (Amounts in thousands, except share and per share data)